StefanScott/UrWeb-crudWidgetTxn1/README.md

 My (minimal) changes are highlighted in a specially created GitHub repo having only 2 commits:

-(1) The *first* commit is (a simplified version of) the Crud1 demo - it only does SELECT and INSERT - no DELETE or UPDATE.
+(1) The *first* commit is (a simplified version of) the Crud1 demo (it only does SELECT and INSERT - no DELETE or UPDATE).
 Being based directly on Crud1, it compiles and runs correctly.

 (2) The *second* commit merely changes the result type of `Widget` from `xml` to `transaction xml` - in three places: